 CDD/CDF and dioxin-like PCB intakes for the general population may extend to levels at least three times higher than the mean.
 Variability in general population exposure is primarily the result of the differences in dietary choices that individuals make.
 These are differences in both quantity and types of food consumed.
-A diet that is disproportionately high in animal fats will result in an increased background exposure over the mean.
-Data on variability of fat consumption indicate that the 95th percentile is about twice the mean and the 99th percentile is approximately three times the mean.
-Additionally, a diet that substitutes meat sources that are low in dioxin (i.e., beef, pork, or poultry) with sources that are high in dioxin (i.e., freshwater fish) could result in exposures elevated over three times the mean.
-This scenario may not represent a significant change in total animal fat consumption, even though it results in an increased dioxin exposure.
+An increased background exposure can result from either a diet that favors consumption of foods high in dioxin content or a diet that is disproportionately high in overall consumption of animal fats.